wolfeman67/node-ari-shared-line-appearances/README.md

     same => n,Stasis(sla,42)
     same => n,Hangup()
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If an inbound caller were to be kicked out of this shared extension, they would be hungup, they could also make the dialplan call the application again to redirect a user to another shared extension like below:
+If an inbound caller were to be kicked out of this shared extension, they would be hungup.
+You could also make the dialplan call the application again to redirect a user to another shared extension like below:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 exten => 42,hint,Stasis:42